 Daily Tracking Summary lists all jobs with completed steps within a specified period so you can document your day’s/week’s/etc. progress.

 Tracking Productivity Analysis shows you how many tracking items have been finished on time, by item, by step, by manager or by resource.

 Other reports included

 Other static reports in this module include Misc.
 Sales, Insurance Billing, Resource Production, Original Page Production, and Task Turnaround Analysis.

 When insurance companies ask for a report that breaks down their invoices by law firm and attorney, provide the Insurance Billing report.
 It lists each invoice billed directly to an insurance company, grouped and subtotaled by client and insurance company.

 If you pay incentives to resources that produce more than certain number of pages per month, use the Original Page Production report to get the totals you need.
 It displays all jobs (including the page count) produced for a specific period, grouped and subtotaled by resource.

 If you want to know how quickly resources turn around jobs on average for a specified period, use the Task Turnaround Analysis report.
 It summarizes turnaround by resource, and it does not include weekends in calculating the average days for completion, so you know you have accurate results.

 Want to learn more about RB9 Reports?

-You can find out more about the Reports module in ReporterBase 101, which contains lessons about every module, function, and concept in RB9.
+You can find out more about the Reports module in ReporterBase 101, which contains lessons about every module, function, plug-in, and concept in RB9.